Weightloss

 Dal, in moderate amounts, is safe and does not cause any concerning side effects.
 However, you also need to prepare them in the right way.
 Raw or undercooked dal can cause food poisoning, diarrhoea, and vomiting.
 Also, since dal belongs to the same family as beans, you should be cautious if you are allergic to legumes.

-See also The #1 Best Costco Snack for Weight Loss
+See also 5 Morning Strength Workouts for Faster Weight Loss

 Although you need fibre in your diet, overeating can cause digestive discomfort.
 Hence, overeating dal leads to gas, bloating, flatulence, and indigestion.